 Chateau LaFayette Reneau

-Chateau LaFayette Reneau offers a tasting room with a back deck that overlooks the vineyard and Seneca Lake, with an awning to offer up shade form the sun.
-They are currently offering four wine tasting options — white wine, red wine, semi-dry wine, and sweet wine flights.
+Chateau LaFayette Reneau offers a tasting room with a back deck that overlooks the vineyard and Seneca Lake, with an awning to offer up shade from the sun.
+They offer flights of five wines including white wine, red wine, semi-dry wine, and sweet wine flights.
 I picked the Red Wine Flight, which featured a Cuvée Rouge, 2017 Pinot Noir, 2017 Cabernet Franc, 2016 Syrah, 2016 Cabernet Sauvignon, and the 2014 Owner’s Reserve Cabernet Sauvignon.

 Chateau LaFayette Reneau is located at 5081 State Route 414, Hector, NY 14841.